BATHROOM VANITY IDEA: TURNING A VINTAGE DRESSER INTO A VANITY

-I have been in love with the whole dresser-turned-bathroom vanity idea for a while, so when we remodeled the guest bathroom, I knew I’d be repurposing a dresser to use as a vanity.
+I have been in love with the dresser-turned-bathroom vanity idea for a while, so when we remodeled the guest bathroom, I knew I’d be repurposing a dresser to use as a vanity.

 I found the dresser on Facebook Marketplace for $100.00.